LLuna-a/PixargonClient/README.md

-All credit goes to Rdil And respective Hyperium team V0.0.1
+All credit for base code goes to Rdil And respective Hyperium team V0.0.1

 Changelog: